 And, “Ask ‘why not?'”

-Ryan currently lives in Richmond, VA, where he is a Premier Banker with Wells Fargo – a job he took because of his love for the Cost Form (we assume).
+Ryan lives in Richmond, VA, where he is a Premier Banker with Wells Fargo – a job he took because of his love for the Cost Form – we assume.
 He earned his MBA at West Chester University.
 When he’s not officiating Odyssey of the Mind tournaments, Ryan stays busy chasing his toddlers, trading pins, watching baseball (let’s go Mets!), playing in his church softball league, and volunteering at local food banks.

 Thank you for everything you do for Pennsylvania Odyssey of the Mind, Ryan!